jnmartin84/mk64-dc/README.md

 If you are trying to use the disc image on anything OTHER than a CDR, I cannot help you and will not even pretend to try to help.
 You're on your own.

+**How to Generate Mario Kart 64 DreamShell Image**

+Users of DreamShell will want to create a DreamShell-compatible ISO using the following commands

+    cd ~/mario-kart-64-dc
+    make dsiso

+Moments later, you will have a `mariokart64.ds.iso` which is ready to be copied to your IDE drive or SD card!

 # Playing Mario Kart 64 on the Sega Dreamcast #

 The following is the mapping of N64 controls/actions to Dreamcast controls.